willwray/array_typology/typology.md

 <h4 id="unbounded-array"><code>E[]</code> : Unknown bound / unbounded array type</h4>

-`E[]` is the 'unbounded' or 'unknown bound' array type.
+Unbounded array type `E[]` is only usable as a type
-It is only usable as a type; there can be no object of the type.
+i.e. it is not an object type; there can be no object of the type.
 It is an incomplete type in that a declaration with this type is
-incomplete and must be completed with a bound in a definition.
+incomplete and a definition must be completed with a bound:

 ```c++
 template <typename T>